 - Listing Summary

-- Repainted based on the original stamp and UV printed on acrylic film.
-Use CNC to cut out the magnets and acrylic and then stick them together.
-The perforations of the magnet can be used to create the circular holes on the ticket.
+- Repainted based on the original stamp, with UV printing on acrylic sheets.
+The magnet and acrylic are cut using CNC and then bonded.
+The perforated edges of the magnet can be aligned to replicate the circular ticket holes on the stamp.

 Shipping Fees and More